trezor/trezor-suite/packages/suite-analytics/README.md

 # Suite Analytics

-This package is intended to be used only Suite in web (or in desktop app renderer) environment.
+This package is intended to be used only by Suite in web (or in desktop app renderer) environment.

-Specific events can be found in [src/types/events.ts](./src/types/events.ts) and also in [Company Notion](https://www.notion.so/satoshilabs/Data-analytics-938aeb2e289f4ca18f31b1c02ab782cb) where implemented events with expected attributes and other notes related to analytics can be found.
+Specific events can be found in [src/types/events.ts](./src/types/events.ts) and also in [company Notion](https://www.notion.so/satoshilabs/Data-analytics-938aeb2e289f4ca18f31b1c02ab782cb) where implemented events with expected attributes and other notes related to analytics can be found.

 ## Tracking